How insurance works if your car is totaled

 What type of insurance coverage do I need to ensure I’m compensated for a total loss?

-This will depend on what happened to your car that resulted in the total loss.
-Here are some examples of some incidents with the auto coverage needed in order to be compensated:
+Let's review some examples of potential incidents and the auto insurance coverage needed in order to be compensated:

-- At-fault traffic accidents (with/without other parties) would require Collision or All Perils coverage.
+- At-fault accidents (with/without other parties) would require Collision or All Perils coverage.

 - Vandalism would require Comprehensive or All Perils coverage.